-Services that are covered for you What you must pay when you get these services In-Network Services to treat kidney disease (continued) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
-See Medicare Part B prescription drugs Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 12 of this document.
-Skilled nursing facilities are sometimes called "SNFs.")
-Prior authorization is required.
-Limited up to 100 days per benefit period.
-No prior hospital stay is required.
-Days 1-20: \$0 copay per day Days 21-100: Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets \$196 copay per day The copays above apply per benefit period.
-Skilled nursing services Physical therapy, occupational therapy, and speech therapy A benefit period begins on the day of admission.
-A benefit period ends when: Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.)
-Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+Servi ces that are covered for you What you must pay when you get these services In-Network ces to treat kidney disease (continued) See Medicare Part B • Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs." prescription drugs d nursing facility (SNF) care Days 1-20: Chapt definition of "skilled nursing facility care," see ter 12 of this document.
+Skilled nursing facilities are times called "SNFs.") \$0 copay per day authorization is required.
+Limited up to 100 days Days 21-100: enefit period.
+No prior hospital stay is required. \$196 copay per day The same is the Semiprivate room (or a private room if medically necessary) The copays above apply per benefit period. • Meals, including special diets • Skilled nursing services A benefit period begins • Physical therapy, occupational therapy, and speech therapy on the day of admission.
+A benefit period ends when: • Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.)
+You have not been in a SNF for 60 days in a row, or you remain • Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 in a SNF and haven't received care for 60 days in a row. pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs When: You have not been in a SNF for 60 days in a row, or you remain in a SNF and haven't received care for 60 days in a row.
-If you go into a SNF after one benefit period has ended, a new benefit period begins.
+If you go into a SNF after one benefit period has ended, a new benefit period begins. • Medical and surgical supplies ordinarily provided by SNFs • Laboratory tests ordinarily provided by SNFs • X-rays and other radiology services ordinarily provided by SNFs